vigetlabs/gangway/docs/readme.md

 params     : Populate bindings in paths and are sent as request bodies.
-Defaults to body. path       : The path fragment of the endpoint, appended to baseURL type       : Content type, defaults to JSON
+Defaults to body. path       : The path fragment of the endpoint, appended to baseURL type       : Content type, defaults to JSON query      : An object of query parameters.
+Gangway will automatically stringify this into the URL.
 ```